py-sdl/py-sdl2/doc/install.rst

 .. note::

-   If you did not install SDL2 using preferred way for your operation system, please read the information about :ref:`importing-pysdl2` in the section :doc:`integration`.
+   If you did not install SDL2 using the preferred way for your operation system, please read the information about :ref:`importing-pysdl2` in the section :doc:`integration`.

 Notes on Mercurial usage
 ^^^^^^^^^^^^^^^^^^^^^^^^